wanling0000/gsoc-2025-report-jabref/GSoC 2025 - Git Support for JabRef.md

 - Git Pull:
   - Detects new commits from upstream (via fetch + status).
-  - Uses semantic merging for .bib files to compare and merge fields.
+  - Uses semantic merging for `.bib` files to compare and merge fields.
     - If no conflicts: automatically merges and commits.
-    - If conflicts are detected: opens a 3-way merge dialog.
+    - If conflicts are detected: opens a three-way merge dialog.
 - Git Push:
   - Pushes the current branch to the remote repository.
   - Prevents pushing if there are unresolved conflicts or uncommitted changes.

 ### Outside core scope

-#### [#13775](<[https://github.com/JabRef/jabref/pull/13775](https://github.com/JabRef/jabref/pull/13775)>) - Restore local-only Git behavior for SLR to fix repository initialization error
+#### [#13775](https://github.com/JabRef/jabref/pull/13775) - Restore local-only Git behavior for SLR to fix repository initialization error

 fixes a regression where the `GitHandler.pullOnCurrentBranch()` method was modified to support remote repositories.